daihocmo/learn-vietnamese/docs/routine.md

 Watch this video: [https://www.youtube.com/watch?v=Jf6mvBy9VXk](https://www.youtube.com/watch?v=Jf6mvBy9VXk)

 Now, vist [this website](https://quizlet.com/vn/233838209/the-vietnamese-alphabet-chu-cai-tieng-viet-flash-cards/).
-This is a Quizlet link to help you revise the alphabet, the pronunciation is written in Vietnamese, represents exactly how it sounds, without relying on dumb IPA or something like "ah, oh, ehh".
+This is a Quizlet link to help you revise the alphabet, the pronunciation at the back of a card is written in Vietnamese, represents exactly how it sounds, without relying on dumb IPA or corressponding english sounds like "ah, oh, ehh".

+Most of Vietnamese dictionaries out there don't have word audio, so you may wanna use [Google Translate](https://translate.google.com/?sl=vi&tl=en&text=%0A%0A&op=translate).

 ## Day 2